 How does one ever put into words what an incredible person Laney Rickman was, loved so dearly by her family and cherished by throngs of friends around the globe?
 She left a permanent mark on this planet… and lives on in our hearts forever.

 Laney was an avid aviculturist and Founder/Executive Director at Bird Endowment.
 Laney was an internationally recognized speaker-writer known for many accomplishments in the in-situ/ex-situ conservation of the Blue-throated Macaw.
-For more than 25 years, she dedicated her efforts toward encouraging parent-rearing of the BTM in captivity as well as supporting a nesting program for the wild BTM population, endemic to the Beni savanna, El Beni, Bolivia.
+For more than 25 years, she dedicated her efforts toward encouraging parent-rearing of the Blue-throated Macaw in captivity as well as supporting a nesting program for the wild Blue-throated Macaw population, endemic to the Beni savanna, El Beni, Bolivia.

 Blues Conservatory™ Captive Breeding Program

 Laney was the primary aviculturist at Bird Endowment’s Blues Conservatory™.
 Her first Blue-throated Macaws were acquired in 1992 as a wild-caught, bonded pair.
 The pair had been together for 10 years, but never attempted to nest at their previous locations in Florida and Texas.
 Laney experimented with new habitat techniques and her efforts paid off.
 In 1993, the pair successfully hatched and raised two offspring.

 In 1994, recognizing the need for more space than their Houston neighborhood backyard, she and husband Jack moved their Blue-throated Macaw project to a 20-acre farm overlooking the beautiful Guadalupe River Valley of South Texas where the Blues Conservatory™ became Bird Endowment’s domestic breeding facility.
 The flock was comprised of founder BTMs F1, F2 and third generation parent-reared offspring.